Q: When does registration open and close?

 Q: When does the awards ceremony take place?

-A: The Invention Convention U.S. Nationals awards ceremony, presented by Raytheon Technologies, will be a Facebook Watch Party taking place on Thursday, July 2 at 7 PM EDT.
+A: The Raytheon Technologies Invention Convention U.S. Nationals awards ceremony will be streamed online on June 24, 2021 at 7 PM EDT.

 Q: Will the national event be judged just like my home state event?